FNNDSC/pfdicom/README.rst

 .. code:: bash

-        %_md5|7_PatientName
+        %_md5|7_PatientID

-The 'PatientName' value is used in an md5 hash.
+An md5 hash of the 'PatientID' is determined.
 Of the resultant string, the first 7 chars are used.
-This is returned as the value for the PatientName tag.
+This is returned as the value for the PatientID tag.

 .. code:: bash